blackulous/skills-github-pages/index.md

 title: Welcome to my blog
 ---

-## This is me learning how to ake pages using github pages
+## This is me learning how to make pages using github pages